gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 There are two ways to create recipes:

-1. updating an existing one, or
+1. Updating an existing one, or
-2. creating one from scratch.
+2. Creating one from scratch.

 The utilities for accomplishing this are: